3mdeb/news-and-ideas/blog/content/post/2020-03-24-trenchboot-nlnet-introduction.md

 ## Our goal

 Our goal is twofold:
-1. Implement DRTM on TrenchBoot for AMD processors.
+1. Implement DRTM with TrenchBoot for AMD processors.
 2. Create test environment with test suites for users.

 Above issues will be described later.
-Both, as already mentioned, will be fully open-source and available for all users.
-Solution, which we provide will be intended for AMD processors.
-It's because it doesn't include any closed components.
+Both, as already mentioned, will be fully open-source and available for everybody.
+Solution, which we provide will be intended for AMD processors because it doesn't include any closed components.

 Now, let me briefly discuss each goal, so you can better understand the project.
 Of course, we won't focus on details and all requirements now.
 Those will be systematically updated and presented to community.

-#### DRTM on TrenchBoot
+#### DRTM with TrenchBoot

 TrenchBoot is one of the stages of boot process.
 It runs directly after firmware (coreboot in our case) execution ended.
 It is a technology which measures and